logzio/logz-docs/_source/logzio_collections/_log-sources/zipkin.md

 ---
-layout: article
-title: Store Zipkin traces
+title: Ship traces with Zipkin
-permalink: /integrations/store-zipkin-traces.html
+logo:
+  logofile: zipkin.svg
+  orientation: vertical
+data-source: Zipkin
 description: Here's how you can use Logz.io as data storage for Zipkin traces.
 open-source:
   - title: Zipkin-Logz.io Trace Storage